Anurag3703/Anurag3703/README.md

 ###

-<h4 align="left">I gained hands-on experience in Unity game development 🕹️, mastering core game design principles 🧩, scripting in C# ⚙️, and optimizing performance for smooth gameplay 🎯.<br>This certification has equipped me with the skills to develop interactive 2D and 3D games, as well as augmented reality (AR) and virtual reality (VR) experiences.</h4>
+<p align="left">I gained hands-on experience in Unity game development 🕹️, mastering core game design principles 🧩, scripting in C# ⚙️, and optimizing performance for smooth gameplay 🎯.<br>This certification has equipped me with the skills to develop interactive 2D and 3D games, as well as augmented reality (AR) and virtual reality (VR) experiences.</p>

 ###